nisarhassan12/portfolio/README.md

 ![image][screenshot]

-This repo contains the code for a portfolio site that is has a rich user-experience, is performant, and accessible.
+This repo contains the code for a portfolio site that has a rich user-experience, is performant, and accessible.
 The website is built using HTML, SCSS, vanilla JavaScript, and it doesn't use any CSS or JavaScript libraries or have any framework dependencies.
 Everyone is welcome to contribute or use it as a template for their portfolio.
 Please give me (this repo) credit for the theme design.

 ## 🚀 Getting Started